 Feds to Up Anti-Drug Local Efforts

-``Agents are tired of dismantling an organization and a year later come back and see that they’ve moved in again or another organization has,″ said DEA chief Asa Hutchinson.
+``Agents are tired of dismantling an organization and a year later come back and see that they’ve moved in again or another organization has,″ said Hutchinson.

 Hutchinson stressed that pushing treatment and prevention programs would not diminish the DEA’s core law enforcement mission of investigating and arresting drug dealers.

-``There should not be any competition between the enforcement side and the demand reduction side,″ said Hutchinson.
+``There should not be any competition between the enforcement side and the demand reduction side,″ he said.

 The agency usually waits until after a drug bust to send in agents to work with local communities on drug treatment and prevention programs.
 Under the new program, ``the DEA will combine the enforcement effort with a partnership alongside any existing community coalitions to have a long-lasting impact to reduce demand through drug prevention and treatment programs,″ according to a program description.

 That includes working with communities to set up drug testing programs, drug courts, drug treatment programs and police training.